AnushkaX/EevokClothingWebApp/README.md

 ## Install Firebase

-Run `npm i g firebase-tools` in a separate terminal
+Run `npm i g firebase-tools -f` in a separate terminal, where g for install globally and -f for install forcely because installing -f didn't work for me.